-An offline location map that can help track you and your teammates' location when doing recreational activities outdoors.
+Hike, but stay connected!
+An offline location map that can help track your and your teammates' location when doing recreational activities outdoors.

-With more and more people interested in hiking, safety concerns such as altitude sickness, getting lost are put into light.
+With more and more people interested in hiking, safety concerns such as altitude sickness and getting lost are put to light.
 HIKONECT provides a solution, enabling people to stay connected with their group while on a hiking trip.
 The APP is designed for an outdoor environment with no cellular or internet connection, by people who use smartphones and are familiar with technology.

-The needfinding process shows that when going outdoors, target users mostly have the goal of experiencing nature, work-life balance, and bonding and connecting with other people.
+At first, I wanted to focus on first aid practices outdoors.
+But after interviewing, I've learned that first aid treatment are not something users had in mind.
+The needfinding process shows that when going outdoors, users mostly have the goal of experiencing nature, work-life balance, and bonding and connecting with other people.

-1. Beginners in hiking do research mainly on hiking gears and FAQs, but not so much on first aid treatment.
+1. Beginners in hiking do research mainly on hiking gear and FAQs, but not so much on first aid treatment.

-I used the QOC method on deciding what would be a more practical project, considering factors such as if the tool could be of frequent use, or whether it can provide aid in emergencies.
-After looking through four tools, the offline location map best corresponds to the users’ needs.
+I used the QOC method (Questions, Options, and Criteria), to decide what would be a more practical project, considering factors such as if the tool could be of frequent use, or whether it can provide aid in emergencies.
+After looking through four tools, the offline location map best corresponds to the users’ needs

 Users can begin a trip by creating a journey.
 To create a trip, users have to search for the area of the map they want to download on their mobile device, for access when there is no connection.
 There is also an additional function where they can choose if they want to save the weather forecast as well.
 Both saving a map and relevant weather information supports the goal of keeping hikers safe and informed.